smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 Level Small
 ^^^^^^^^^^^

-Zepto VM-Small allows for even more complicated programs, including expressions and loops, at che cost of additional memory needed (in addition to Zepto VM-Tiny) being on the order of 9-17 bytes.
+Zepto VM-Small allows for even more complicated programs, including expressions and loops, at the cost of additional memory needed (in addition to Zepto VM-Tiny) being on the order of 9-17 bytes.
 Zepto VM-Small, in addition to instructions supported by Zepto VM-Tiny, additionally supports the following instructions:

 **\| ZEPTOVM_OP_PUSHEXPR_CONSTANT \| CONST \|**

-where where ZEPTOVM_OP_PUSHEXPR_CONSTANT is 1-byte opcode, and CONST is a 2-byte constant (encoded using SmartAnthill Endianness as defined in :ref:`saprotostack`) to be pushed to expression stack.
+where ZEPTOVM_OP_PUSHEXPR_CONSTANT is 1-byte opcode, and CONST is a 2-byte constant (encoded using SmartAnthill Endianness as defined in :ref:`saprotostack`) to be pushed to expression stack.

 PUSHEXPR_CONSTANT instruction pushes CONST to an expression stack (if expression stack is exceeded, it will cause ZEPTOVM_EXPRSTACKOVERFLOW VM exception).